A pub was set up along the route of Detroit’s St Patrick’s Day Parade with the express purpose of banning Irish people. The result was amazing.

 He said: "Our goal wasn't to make people mad.
 It was to make people think."

-The Detroit Free Press reports that Margulis was inspired to launch the “No Irish Pub" by recent media coverage of controversy surrounding the so-called Dreamers and the Deferred Action for Childhood Arrivals (DACA) immigration policy.
+The Detroit Free Press reported that Margulis was inspired to launch the “No Irish Pub" by the 2018 media coverage of the controversy surrounding the so-called Dreamers and the Deferred Action for Childhood Arrivals (DACA) immigration policy.

 "The general sentiment (is) that we're becoming more and more anti-immigrant," he said.
 "As we got closer to a day that celebrates immigrants, I thought if those two things collided, I thought maybe it’s a way to get people to think about how we act today. ...